 Water bottles - Please bring one or two water bottles so you can have two quarts with you.
-This will be especially important on the mountain Thursday when you’ll be working hard in the heat..
+This will be especially important on the mountain Wednesday when you’ll be working hard in the heat.

 Rain gear - We'll be forging ahead all week rain or shine, and it will help you keep a sunny disposition if you have a good, lightweight rain jacket.
 If you don’t get cold easily, this should be the only jacket you need for the week.

 Shoes - We will do some tromping in the woods.
 You must have closed-toe shoes on Wednesday for Rock Climbing and Thursday for Team Building.
 Keen sandals or Chacos are not acceptable.
 A sturdy pair of sneakers or trail running shoes will be OK, preferably ones that you can snug up for climbing.
 These would be OK too if we do a night walk.

 Rafting shoes – You must have shoes or sandals that strap to your feet, or those made for rafting.
 It would be best to have a pair of shoes just for water activities so you don’t have to wear wet shoes for other activities.
 Don't forget them!